 - 1. Select "Enabled" in the Voice VLAN Configuration. - 2.
-Specify VLAN ID aging time traffic class. - 3.
-Specify (port mode, security, discovery protocol) in the port configuration. - 2.
-Click save.
+Specify VLAN ID Aging Time Traffic Class. - 3.
+Specify (Port Mode, Security, and Discovery Protocol) in the Port Configuration. - 4.
+Click "Apply".

-Figure 3-11.1: The Voice VLAN Configuration
+Figure 3-12.1: The Voice VLAN Configuration

-Mode: This indicates the voice VLAN mode operation.
-You must disable the MSTP feature before you enable voice VLAN to avoid ingress filtering conflicts.
+Mode: Indicates the Voice VLAN mode operation.
+We must disable MSTP feature before we enable Voice VLAN.
+It can avoid the conflict of ingress filtering.
 Possible modes are:

-- Enabled: This enables voice VLAN mode operation. - Disabled: This disables voice VLAN mode operation.
+- Enabled: Enables Voice VLAN mode operation. - Disabled: Disables Voice VLAN mode operation.

-VLAN ID: This indicates the voice VLAN ID.
+VLAN ID: Indicates the Voice VLAN ID.
 It should be a unique VLAN ID in the system and cannot equal each port PVID.
 It is a conflict in configuration if the value equals management VID, MVR VID, PVID, etc. The allowed range is 1 to 4095.

-Aging Time: This indicates the voice VLAN secure learning aging time.
+Aging Time: Indicates the Voice VLAN secure learning aging time.
 The allowed range is 10 to 10000000 seconds.
 It is used when security mode or auto detect mode is enabled.
 In other cases, it will be based on hardware aging time.
-The actual aging time will be situated between the [age_time; 2 age_time] interval.
+The actual aging time will be situated between the [age time; 2 age time] interval.

-Traffic Class: This indicates the voice VLAN traffic class.
-All traffic on the voice VLAN will apply this class.
+Traffic Class: Indicates the Voice VLAN traffic class.
+All traffic on the Voice VLAN will apply this class.

-Port Mode: This indicates the voice VLAN port mode.
+Port Mode: Indicates the Voice VLAN port mode.

-When the port mode isn't equal disabled, you must disable the MSTP feature before you enable voice VLAN to avoid ingress filtering conflicts.
+When the port mode isn't equal disabled, we must disable MSTP feature before we enable Voice VLAN.
+It can avoid the conflict of ingress filtering.